Letters from Harold Edward Elliott to his family January 1916 - June 1916 - Part 4

 are getting the promotions.
 Although

 indeed.
-Well there is plenty of room
+Still there is plenty of room

-for good officers in the high British
+for good officers in the huge British

-making our chances in our little
+spoiling our chances in our little

 army.
-But as I say have said your love &
+But as I say ^have said Your love &

 respect & that my men are more

-& one thats anything else.
+to me than anything else.
 Everything

-man in over the world - Paire I love youdear little sweetheart such a big heap lot& I want ot win all your heart so that youmay always be pleased you gave yourselfright up to me & never have a singlesad regret.
+may thin truly think me the best old ^husbandman in ever the world – ‘Cause I love youdear little sweetheart –such a big heap lot& I want to win all your heart so that you [* Omit *]may always be pleased you gave yourselfright up to me & never have a singlesad regret.
 Oh my dearie you have

-Dhurach so serious & grave.
+Dhusach so serious & grave.
 Surely she

 should have been the Boy.
 I wonder though